 ALPN, or Application-Layer Protocol Negotiation, is a TLS extension that includes the protocol negotiation within the exchange of hello messages.
 ALPN is able to negotiate which protocol should be handled over a secure connection in a way that is more efficient and avoids additional round trips.
-The ever-growing in popularity HTTP/2 protocol, makes use of ALPN to further decrease website load times and encrypt connections faster.
+In simpler terms, it's a way for a client and a server to agree on a protocol that they both support, and then use that protocol to communicate.
+The HTTP/2 protocol, makes use of ALPN to further decrease website load times and encrypt connections faster.

 In order to fully understand the benefits of using the ALPN extension, the process of how a TLS handshake works should first be explained.
 According to the RFC 5246 specification, TLS involves the following steps: